 Dr Andreas Pantazatos, BA, MA, PhD

 I locate my research in the context of applied philosophy, which focuses on ethics and its application in different professional practices.
 I am committed to rigorous analysis of ethical theories that is grounded in normative roots but at the same time is shaped by how practitioners perform their duties, and it is informed by the context of their practice.
-I am particularly interested in the role of trust in institutional governance such as museums, the ethics of stewardship in heritage and in the corporate world, and issues of epistemic injustice in relation to stakeholders affected by heritage practice and research.
+I am particularly interested in the role of trust in institutional governance such as museums, the ethics of stewardship in heritage and in the corporate world, and issues of epistemic injustice in relation to stakeholders affected by heritage practice, research and management.
 These three areas of research inform one another, and the issues I address demand an interdisciplinary study bringing philosophy and social sciences, broadly construed, together.
 By integrating different disciplinary approaches, my research provides a unique and novel analytical perspective that would not be possible for any one of them alone.

 I am currently working on two projects.
 Following from my research collaboration and engagement with the AHRC project 'Ethics and Aesthetics of Archaeological Stewardship', I focus on the ethics of stewardship and trusteeship.
 In my monograph (forthcoming with Bloomsbury) I am investigating the ways in which stewardship and trusteeship are useful ethical decision-making tools in different contexts of practice such as heritage management and museum governance.
 I argue that the best candidate to delineate our obligations to future generations is the ethics of care which ground its normative basis on the idea of inter-dependence between human beings.